LORD-MicroStrain/mip_sdk/examples/c/7_series/gnss_ins/README.md

 # 7 Series GNSS/INS Example (C)

 This example demonstrates how to configure and use a MicroStrain 7-series GNSS/INS device with the MIP SDK using the C API.

 ## Overview

-The example showcases the basic setup and operation of a 7-series device, including:
+The example showcases the basic setup and operation of a 7-series GNSS/INS device, including:
 - Device initialization and communication
 - GNSS and filter message configuration
 - Gyro bias capture
 - Multi-antenna configuration
-- Filter initialization
+- Filter initialization and heading source configuration
 - Real-time data streaming and display

 ## Configuration